-&lt;sup>369 Nagasawa, Yujin; Wager, Khai, "Panpsychism and Priority Cosmopsychism", pp.124-6 and Goff, "Cosmopsychism, Micropsychism, and the Grounding Relation", p.11.
+&lt;sup>394Nagasawa, Yujin; Wager, Khai, "Panpsychism and Priority Cosmopsychism", pp.124-6 and Goff, "Cosmopsychism, Micropsychism, and the Grounding Relation", p.11.

-palatable to common sense, like panpsychism.
-Since sPPM, located within this systematic vicinity, already left the intuitive camp, so to say, argumentation gets very modest, that is, authors do not even attempt to generate intuitive support for sPPM but rather hold that the entities posited by it are at least not more queer than other queer entities posited by related views.
-Or, in a systematic way, regarding an argument that shows the counter-intuitiveness of sPPM, this argument is not itself objected to but it is rather taken to be a support of sPPM that "[w]hile this might be a good argument to show that priority cosmopsychism is counterintuitive it is not a good argument to show that priority cosmopsychism is more counter-intuitive than panpsychism."
-However, same as I think that reference to one counter-intuitive object does not help to diffuse the counter-intuitiveness of another, I also hold that alluding to one hardly tenable position does not easy the worry regarding another.
+to common sense, like panpsychism.
+Since sPPM, located within this systematic vicinity, has already left the intuitive camp, so to say, the argumentation becomes very modest, that is, authors do not even attempt to generate intuitive support for sPPM but, rather, hold that the entities posited by it are at least no more queer than other queer entities posited by related views.
+Or, in a systematic way, regarding an argument that shows the counter-intuitiveness of sPPM, this argument is not itself objected to but it is taken, rather, to be supportive of sPPM that "[w]hile this might be a good argument to show that priority cosmopsychism is counterintuitive it is not a good argument to show that priority cosmopsychism is more counterintuitive than panpsychism."
+However, just as I think that reference to one counter-intuitive object does not help to diffuse the counter-intuitiveness of another, I also hold that alluding to one hardly tenable position does not ease the worry regarding another.